skhumal/multi-product-business-website/README.md

 - Contact section with phone, WhatsApp, and Google Maps embed
 - Easy-to-update structure for seasonal and new products

----

 ## Technologies Used
 - HTML5
 - CSS3
 - JavaScript (optional enhancements)
-- [Optional: Any framework/library if used, e.g., Bootstrap]

----

 ## Usage
 1. Clone the repository: